 When you flip the switch for your garbage disposal and get nothing but silence, it’s usually a simple electrical issue you can solve yourself.
 Before you assume the worst, walk through these four steps to see if you can get it running again.
 These quick checks cover the most common reasons for a disposal to lose power, and they don’t require any special tools.
 If you try these fixes and still have no luck, don’t hesitate to call for emergency plumbing help.
 But first, let’s see if we can pinpoint the problem.

-Check the Circuit Breaker
+First, Check Your Circuit Breaker

 Your home’s electrical system is protected by a circuit breaker panel.
 If a circuit gets overloaded, a breaker will “trip” to cut the power and prevent damage.
 Your garbage disposal is on one of these circuits.
 Head to your home’s main electrical panel (it’s usually in the basement, garage, or a utility closet) and look for the breaker that controls your kitchen.
 It might be labeled “Disposal” or “Kitchen.”
 If a switch is flipped to the “OFF” position or is stuck in the middle, that’s your culprit.
 Flip it firmly back to the “ON” position.
 This simple reset often restores power and gets your disposal working again.

-Hit the Reset Button
+Find and Press the Reset Button

 If the circuit breaker is fine, your next stop is under the kitchen sink.
 Look at the bottom of the garbage disposal unit itself for a small, red or black button.
 This is the overload protector, and it functions like a mini circuit breaker just for the disposal.
 It trips when the motor overheats from working too hard, like when it’s jammed.
 This is an incredibly common fix!
 Press the button firmly until it clicks and stays in.
 Now, head back up and try the switch again.
 If the disposal had overheated, give it about 10 minutes to cool down before you press the reset button.

-Inspect the GFCI Outlet
+Test the GFCI Outlet

 Many modern kitchens have Ground Fault Circuit Interrupter (GFCI) outlets, which are designed to shut off power instantly if they detect a short circuit, protecting you from electric shock.
 Your disposal might be plugged into one.
 These outlets are easy to spot by the “TEST” and “RESET” buttons located between the two sockets.
 The outlet powering your disposal might not be the one directly under the sink; it could be another one nearby on the same circuit.
 Find any GFCI outlets in your kitchen and press the “RESET” button.
 If it clicks into place, you may have just solved the problem.

-Test the Wall Switch
+Make Sure the Wall Switch Works

 It might sound too simple, but it’s worth checking the basics.
 First, make sure the disposal is still plugged in securely under the sink.
 Sometimes vibrations can loosen the plug over time.
 If it’s plugged in tight, the wall switch itself could be the issue.
 Like any mechanical part, light switches can wear out.
 You can test this by plugging a small appliance you know works, like a lamp, into the disposal’s outlet.
 If the lamp doesn’t turn on when you flip the switch, the problem is likely the switch or the outlet itself.
 Replacing a faulty switch is a job best left to a professional to ensure it’s done safely.